Reports: Stowaway found on flight from Havana to Miami

 Witnesses told NBC6 they heard what sounded like a dog in the cargo area before a man asked for water.

 Airport spokesman Greg Chin told The Associated Press the man was taken into custody by U.S. Customs and Border Protection.
+The agency’s spokesman Michael Silva says the 26-year-old Cuban man will be processed as a stowaway under federal law.

 Most Read Stories